 Scenario 3: You are designing software to help a shopkeeper proactively manage the vendors who they interact with on a regular basis, their addresses, phone numbers, and representatives, and keep notes on their interaction dates and responsiveness.
 Use our Object-Oriented techniques to model this software.

 Scenario 3 solution

 A Discussion of The Challenges Met and Helpful Strategies

 The second decision that was confusing was whether to use association, aggregation, or composition on showing the relationship between two entities.
 After doing due diligence, I came to understand which relationship is appropriate to be used.
 An association is used if two entities are related where one entity uses another entity.
-An aggregation and composition are used if an entity is made up or composed of other entities.
+Aggregation and composition are used if an entity is made up of or composed of other entities.
 Aggregation and composition are confusing but the rule is that aggregation is used if the child entity can still exist without the parent entity.
-On the other hand, composition is used when a child entity cannot exist without the parent entity.
+On the other hand, the composition is used when a child entity cannot exist without the parent entity.

-The following strategy helped made the diagram:
+The following strategy helped make the diagram:

-Do due diligence on the right use of relationship between entities as not to produce a confusing meaning of the diagram.
+Do due diligence on the right use of the relationship between entities as not to produce a confusing meaning of the diagram.

 The diagram would’ve been explained better if more details are put to it such as the attributes but domain models do not show such details.